The Path to Financial Independence: Saving and Budgeting

 To effectively manage your finances, you need to understand your net income.
 Net income is the amount of money you have left after deducting taxes and other deductions from your gross income.
 Calculate your net income by subtracting expenses such as income taxes, Social Security contributions, and retirement plan contributions from your gross income.
 Knowing your net income allows you to accurately gauge how much money you have available for budgeting and savings.

-SEE ALSO: Top Apps for Saving and Budgeting
+SEE ALSO: Reaching Your Financial Goals with Saving and Budgeting

 Identifying Fixed and Variable Expenses